cnrv/rocket-chip-read/diplomacy/Resources.md

   > The steps of eval()
   > - Check LazyModules are constructed.
   > - Ensure parent binding scopes are evaluated.
-  > - Set up a critical section.
+  > - Store the scope for bind() functions to use.
   > - Call all callbacks in `resourceBindingFns` in reversed order (why)?
-  > - Set off the critical section.
+  > - Clear the scope global variable.

 + **bindingTree** `() => ResourceMap` generate the device tree map for DTS and JSON.